With Asite, you can publish multiple revisions to any project file you can access.

 In such a scenario, you can click the icon to select an existing document reference from a list of files in the selected folder.

 5. Additionally, you can distribute the file revision to other users and assign them tasks.
-Click here to understand how to distribute a file while publishing it.
+Click here to understand how to distribute a file when publishing it.

-If publishing and distributing a new revision for a file previously distributed, you will see an icon opposite the 'To' field.
+If publishing and distributing a new revision for a file previously distributed, you will see the (copy) icon opposite the 'To' field.
 Click the icon to pre-populate the 'To' field with objects/users to whom the revision was shared previously.

 6. Click 'Upload' once done.
 If any of the selected files for which the 'Revision Upload' activity is locked, a revision won't be published for such files.